Talawa Theatre Company: Run It Back 2021

-Run It Back is a show with a live DJ set inspired by Black British culb culture and was originally devised by Talawa Theatre Company's TYPT 2018 company.
-Run It Back would have opened the Talawa Studio at Fairfield Halls in Spring 2020, but plans were postponed following the lockdowns arising as a result of the COVID-19 pandemic.
+Run It Back is a show with a live DJ set inspired by Black British club culture and was originally devised by Talawa Theatre Company's TYPT 2018 company.
+Run It Back would have opened the Talawa Studio at Fairfield Halls in spring 2020, but plans were postponed following the lockdowns arising as a result of the COVID-19 pandemic.
 Run It Back was revived in September 2021 to both critical and audience acclaim.
 The reviewer for The Stage awarded the production five stars, stating that it was: "full of exuberance, but it’s not an uncritical celebration.
 The piece also offers gentle interrogation of some of the more problematic elements of music and club culture, by highlighting homophobic lyrics and violently misogynist behaviour that so often goes unchecked."
 Meanwhile, The Guardian went further, with Arifa Akbar declaring Run It Back to be: "the purest enactment of 'black joy' – as a political act – I have seen in the past year."